Clemmy/blog/_posts/2015-02-05-a-breakdown-of-my-weekend-at-uofThacks.md

+---
+title: "A Breakdown of my Weekend at UofTHacks"
+tags: [meteor, hackathon]
+---

 Hello everyone!
 This past weekend, I attended [UofTHacks](https://www.hackerleague.org/hackathons/uofthacks), which was a hackathon hosted by the University of Toronto.
 I had very high expectations for the quality of this hackathon, but it seemed to fall a little short of what I imagined.
 Perhaps my expectations were set so high because the University of Toronto was one of the biggest schools in Canada, or perhaps it my mood was simply a bit grumpy that day.
 Either way, let's begin this post with a critique of UofTHacks and hopefully, I won't be too harsh:

 - I received my UofTHacks shirt in size L, one size too big for me, even though there was a form online that all attendees had to fill out, including their shirt size